dascar5/Natura/README.md

 Add your DB info, JWT token and email server in config.env

 npm i, then start it with npm start.
- Don't forget to run the parcel script found package.json
+ Don't forget to run the parcel script found in package.json

 Reviews, users and tour data is generated from DB.
 Login system done.